 Monitor your employer

-- If no one can attend, monitor and review all meeting agendas, minutes and reports.
+- If no one can attend, review meeting agendas, minutes, and reports.

 - Monitor tenders your employer releases asking companies to bid on work.